 In this mean reversion example, the video shows how to set it up in Amibroker to write the code of cumulative RSI.

 How to compute the cumulative RSI?

-When you use the 2 period rsi strategy, you have to use stock screeners because most charting tools don’t have advanced features.
+When you use the 2 period RSI strategy, use stock screeners because most charting tools don’t have advanced features.

 You can use this formula in Amibroker to scan these signals.

-I’m not going to share the formula in here because it is very simple.
+I will not share the formula in here because it is very simple.

 In this best mean reversion strategy, You only have to add the current end of the day RSI to the previous day RSI and determine if it is below 5.

 Well, don’t forget to use the 2-Period-RSI indicator to use this strategy.